jaredryan/capstone-start/README.md

 ### Credits

 #### Resources Used
--The Movie Database (https://www.themoviedb.org/) and -Netflix Roulette (https://netflixroulette.net/), for having Public APIs for developers to use.
+  - The Movie Database (https://www.themoviedb.org/) and
+  - Netflix Roulette (https://netflixroulette.net/), for having Public APIs for developers to use.
--Thinkful (https://www.thinkful.com/), whose Frontend Web Development course gave me the skills to do this project.
+  - Thinkful (https://www.thinkful.com/), whose Frontend Web Development course gave me the skills to do this project.

 #### Technologies Used
--HTML
--CSS
--JavaScript
+  - HTML
+  - CSS
+  - JavaScript